Luthaf/Jumos.jl/doc/simulations/create-simulations.rst

 .. function:: add_compute(sim, compute)

-    Add a :ref:`compute <simulation-computes>` algorithm to the simulation list.
+    Adds a :ref:`compute <simulation-computes>` algorithm to the simulation list.
 If the algorithm is already present, a warning is issued.

     Usage example: